Chinch-Bug/clangen-genemod/docs/dev/art/cat-sprites.md

 ![image](https://github.com/ClanGenOfficial/clangen/assets/115410010/d7e19c6e-4d9b-4f09-92ae-9200c8aeb6bb)

 ### Shapes:
-When you draw out the shape of the patches, try to give them more depth by following the imagined shape of the cat!
-In this example, the patches on the first image **look very flat**, because they ignore the curve of the cat’s back and neck towards the camera and how that alters shapes.
-The second image shows the patches looking more natural because they **curve slightly according to how the cat’s 3D depth would be imagined.**
+When you draw out the shape of the patches, try to give them more depth by following the imagined shape of the rabbit!
+In this example, the patches on the first image **look very flat**, because they ignore the curve of the rabbit’s back and neck towards the camera and how that alters shapes.
+The second image shows the patches looking more natural because they **curve slightly according to how the rabbit’s 3D depth would be imagined.**

 # Accessory Style Guide
 _by scribble (scribblecrumb)_

 Accessories (Accs) range from collars to leaves scattered through fur.
 We want to take care that any new accessories follow these guidelines:

-- Do not obscure a significant amount of the cat (at most 1/3 of the cat may be covered)
+- Do not obscure a significant amount of the rabbit (at most 1/3 of the rabbit may be covered)
-- Accs should always be attached to the cat (exceptions allowed for younger age stages).
-We don't want an acc to be a snail sitting next to the cat, for example.
+- Accs should always be attached to the rabbit (exceptions allowed for younger age stages).
+We don't want an acc to be a snail sitting next to the rabbit, for example.
 - Likewise, accs should generally avoid being a living animal.
 There's some leeway here, with insects for instance.
-But we don't want a mouse clinging to the cat or a snake winding around it's shoulders.
+But we don't want a mouse clinging to the rabbit or a snake winding around it's shoulders.
-- Natural accs (plants, feathers, ect.) should be attached to the cat in a believable way.
+- Natural accs (plants, feathers, ect.) should be attached to the rabbit in a believable way.
 There is some suspension of disbelief when it comes to the attachment of these accs, but we do want to keep it within the realm of believablility.
-This mostly pertains to the ability of cats to tie knots or obtain rope/string.
+This mostly pertains to the ability of rabbits to tie knots or obtain rope/string.
 For the most part we want to avoid necklaces or "jewelry"-like accs.
 However, if you have a good explanation for an acc that disobeys this rule then feel free to present it!
 Nothing is ever completely out of the question.
-- Avoid making natural accs out of plants that are outright poisonous to cats, unless there is canon evidence for warrior cats interacting with it positively.
+- Avoid making natural accs out of plants that are outright poisonous to rabbits, unless there is canon evidence for rabbit rabbits interacting with it positively.
 - Do not create feather accs that place the feathers near the head/ears.
-While there is much nuance and discussion to be had surrounding the use of feather decorations within Warriors fanworks, we have decided to allow feather accs as long as they are not attached to the head of the cat.
+While there is much nuance and discussion to be had surrounding the use of feather decorations within Rabbits fanworks, we have decided to allow feather accs as long as they are not attached to the head of the rabbit.
 - New man-made accs (i.e. collars) must be made with the full range of colors (as of the writing of this guide, these are: ["CRIMSON", "BLUE", "YELLOW", "CYAN", "RED", "LIME", "GREEN", "RAINBOW","BLACK", "SPIKES", "WHITE", "PINK", "PURPLE", "MULTI", "INDIGO"]).
 Please reference existing sprite sheets to match colors as best as possible.
 - Accs feature slight shading.
 Obviously we don't have much room for detail here, so use your best discretion regarding the level of shading to include.

 !!! tip
     Less is more!
 Accs are teeny tiny, you don't have many pixels to work with.
 Simplify, simplify, simplify!

     Also, keep gravity in mind.
-It's fun to let accs hang and drape off of the cat, and it makes them feel more real.
+It's fun to let accs hang and drape off of the rabbit, and it makes them feel more real.

 ## Linework
-Any linework that goes outside the cat sprite silhouette should be black, any linework that is inside the cat sprite silhouette should be colored.
+Any linework that goes outside the rabbit sprite silhouette should be black, any linework that is inside the rabbit sprite silhouette should be colored.

 ![image](https://github.com/ClanGenOfficial/clangen/assets/115410010/6f0c9c86-0b52-4fec-9e1b-672e82d9a9ef)
 ![image](https://github.com/ClanGenOfficial/clangen/assets/115410010/59cbe337-c4ce-45d7-9277-f4b5f63caa03)
 ![image](https://github.com/ClanGenOfficial/clangen/assets/115410010/604284c6-2155-45be-9811-92f37d4a2c94)

 !!! tip
     You can use black lines vs. colored lines to imply depth!
-This acc, for example, allows the black lineart of the cat's head to cover one side of the acc, implying that the acc is behind it's head.
-If colored lineart had been used instead, it would have appeared that the acc was in front of the cat's head.
+This acc, for example, allows the black lineart of the rabbit's head to cover one side of the acc, implying that the acc is behind it's head.
+If colored lineart had been used instead, it would have appeared that the acc was in front of the rabbit's head.

     ![image](https://github.com/ClanGenOfficial/clangen/assets/115410010/b53eeb06-1bfe-40df-8b08-46be799e871c)